pet6r/AnomaLLMy/README.md

 - -o <directory>: Specifies where to save the output CSV files (default: ./anomaly_logs/).
 - Uses baseline files from ../baseline/pickle_files/ by default.
 Use -ob, -pb, -cb to override paths if needed.

-3. Let it run to capture anomalies.
-Press Ctrl+C to stop gracefully.
+3. Let it run to capture anomalies. **Press Ctrl+C to stop gracefully**.
 CSV files will appear in anomaly_logs/.
 4. Navigate back to the project root: `cd ..`

 ### Step 3: Run the LLM Analyzer
 This script processes the anomaly CSVs and generates detailed text analyses using your local Ollama LLM.
-1. Navigate to the analyzer/ directory: cd analyzer
+1. Navigate to the analyzer/ directory: `cd analyzer`
 2. Ensure your Ollama service is running with the desired model downloaded.
 3. Run the analyzer script: